dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 Mapping over an array of items is also a pretty common task.
 We may find ourselves frequently repeating this pattern.
 We could create a List component that we can reuse as a solution whenever we need to render an unordered list.

 In JavaScript, arrays either contain values or they're empty.
 When a list is empty, we need to display a message to our users.
 However, that message may change upon implementation.
-No worries—we can pass a component to render when the list is empty:
+No worries — we can pass a component to render when the list is empty:

 function List({ data = [], renderEmpty }) {